lgalaz/fullstack-javascript/typescript/Type_Narrowing_Guards/explanation.md

-# Type Narrowing and Guards - Comprehensive Study Guide
+# Type Narrowing and Guards

 ## Introduction